 Theon Helps Sansa Escape On 'Game Of Thrones,' So Reek May Officially Be Gone For Good

-As for the night's biggest cliffhanger —whether or not Jon Snow is really dead — Check out the video below to see why he might not really be a goner:
+As for the night's biggest cliffhanger —whether or not Jon Snow is really dead — we'll have to wait patiently until Season 6 to find out.

 Image: Helen Sloan/HBO